apollo-online/programming-journal/README.md

 * **March 12th:** Optional chaining, functional array methods (map(), filter(), and reduce()), sort().
 * **March 13th:** Promises, asynchronous functions and await keyword.
 Finished javascript basics.
 * **March 14th:** Started React basics section.
 Learnt about basic React project structure, and the basics of Components and JSX.
+* **March 15th:** Learnt more about using components, writing javascript in JSX, separation of concerns, styling in JSX and the basics of props.